 Having the Mophie on my phone is nice, but sometimes it isn’t enough and I have other devices which need to be charged.
 For those cases, I have a hefty battery which carries a big charge.
 To give you an idea, the iPhone 7 Plus battery has a charge capacity of 2,900mAh.
 This battery can charge my phone 4.5x.
 I usually don’t need that much juice for just my phone, so I can also use it to charge my wireless headphones, Kindle, or even my camera.
 Regardless which type of battery you have, I highly recommend carrying an external USB battery

 Wireless, noise canceling headphones are a godsend when you travel.
 I’ve had a Bose headphones before, but I like these much better.
 They are very good looking, so much so that it is usually the item I am asked most about when I travel.
-They are good for about 4 hours on a single charge, and they can be used when they are plugged into a USB cord.
+They are good for about 6 hours on a single charge, and they can be used when they are plugged into a USB cord.
 The Bluetooth range is surprisingly good I’ve gotten up with them several times during a flight and walked to the back of the plane, and was able to listen to my iPhone which was at my seat.
-They aren’t cheap, nor do I have the most recent version, but they work like a charm.